 (For some reason, the Fire spell is still listed first in the spell list, even though you got it second.
 Last-minute change, or misguided consistency with KH1?)

 You also gain access to a new Secret Ansem Report, #7.
 In this latter entry, the author writes that he has been using the Corridors of Darkness to move around between the worlds, despite their danger.
 He used them to go to Twilight Town and set up in the basement lab.
 Obviously, this is referring to the lab DiZ was using.
 This leaves us with two strong possibilities for the identity of the second author (assuming the author isn’t lying outright), although other possibilities remain.
-The good money now says that either DiZ or Riku (or rather, the Riku-that-is-Ansem) is the Second Author.
+The good money now says that either DiZ or Riku is the Second Author (remember that Riku is claiming to be Ansem, so that may make him the leading suspect!).
 Of course, it could be that the Second Author is an unknown third party who left Twilight Town some time ago and left all their equipment behind, but odds are weighing in the other direction.

 The rest of the report just feels like a text version of Yen Sid’s lecture in the Mysterious Tower, just in case you needed a back-up copy.
 He also helps explain that the name “Nobody” is another linguistic joke: it means their lack of identity as well as their lack of self-importance stemming from the same.
 The Second Author mentions that the “greater” Nobodies should be nearly identical to their original, which raises quite a few questions about Roxas.
 The Second Author finally notes that the Organization seems to have split to conduct some sort of research, and he resolves the follow the group bound to Castle Oblivion.
 Hm… that narrows our suspects again.
 It almost can’t be Riku now.
 Now DiZ is the leading suspect, both because he was at Castle Oblivion and because he’s all that’s left of our shortlist, but does that automatically make him the Second Author?
 And which author was the actual Ansem the Wise?